Don't Miss Another Story of [Rescue + Hope]

 How We Work

 Free for Life and our partners are focused on restoring dignity and hope for those harmed by Human Trafficking.

 Border Monitoring (Stations)

 Stations are defined as any physical location in which an individual may come into contact with a trafficked victim.
 FFLI works through stations to identify and potentially intervene on behalf of a trafficked victim.
-This is done through educational materials and individuals trained to identify potential trafficked individuals.
+This is done through educational materials and individuals trained to identify potential victims.
 For example, FFLI has border monitoring stations in Nepal established along unsecured or “open” borders with high rates of human trafficking.
-The border monitoring offices also serve as a planning center for eternal rescue operations.
+The border monitoring offices also serve as a planning center for external rescue operations.

-FFLI uses the term ‘shelters’ to refer to both temporary and long term shelters.
-Shelters are a safe place for survivors, where their immediate and long term care needs are met.
+FFLI uses the term ‘shelters’ to refer to both temporary and long-term shelters.
+Shelters are safe places for survivors, where their immediate and long-term care needs are met.
 Immediate needs include: food, clothing and shelter.
-Immediate needs include: food, clothing and shelter.
-Long term needs include: counseling, health care, education and skills training.
+Long-term needs include: counseling, health care, education and skills training.

 FFLI provides scholarships to individuals who have survived human trafficking.
-Scholarships allow individuals to access programs and resources, and include scholarships for some of the sustainable programs mentioned below.
+Scholarships allow individuals to access programs and resources, and include scholarships for some of the sustainable programs mentioned to the right.
 Scholarships are awarded for education and restorative care.

 Sustainable programs are programs in which an individual is taught a trade or a skill.
-These programs are used for the prevention of trafficking and the education of individuals who are at risk of being trafficked, as well as for the restoration of human trafficking survivors.
-Sustainable progrmas include skills training, income-generating agricultural programs and community education programs.
+These programs are used for the prevention of trafficking and the education of individuals who are at-risk of being trafficked, as well as for the restoration of human trafficking survivors.
+Sustainable programs include skills training, income-generating agricultural programs and community education programs.